apjones6/DiceRoller/README.md

 ## Git Flow ##

 This project uses the development model set out in http://nvie.com/posts/a-successful-git-branching-model.
 The conventions set out in this article, such as develop and master branches, and naming release-*, and so on are followed exactly.

+## Version History ##

+### **Version 1.0** - 18 November 2013

+ - Pick and History pivot tabs, supporting click and hold-to-picker to set pool
+ - Info page show on roll, and from History with individual results